DeathSinger4221/Deaths-McBe-Packs/TP Items.md

   Allows you to select a specific player that is online at the moment and send them a request so you can teleport to them.

 ### Your outgoing request
   Here will appear the TP Request that you have send to an other player.
 You can have only one outgoing request at a time.
-Since have multiple doesn't have any use, you can only be at one location at a time.
-And like that others can't spam you with tp requests as easily.
+Since having multiple doesn't have any use, you can only be at one location at a time.
+And like that preventing players from sending requests to eveyone oline.

 ### Manage incoming requests
   Here go the TP requests that other players send to you, you can chose which to deny and to accept.
 When accepted, that player will teleport to you.